Skip to content

 Figure 12-8 Recursive process of building a binary tree

-Each recursive function's division results of preorder and inorder are shown in Figure 12-9.
+The division results of the preorder traversal preorder and inorder traversal inorder within each recursive function are shown in Figure 12-9.

 Division results in each recursive function